WarwickRSE/IntroductionToCpp/README.md

   * Solutions to the exercises
   * Remember these are only one way to solve the problem, not necessarily the only one

+# More advanced stuff

+If you want some more material, we have a repository at https://github.com/WarwickRSE/CPP4Researchers which explores more of the STL and introduces things like templating and classes.